-The Ardonagh Group brings together leading businesses in their respective fields within the insurance broking and services industry: Autonet, Bishopsgate, Carole Nash, Chase Templeton, Direct Group, Geo Underwriting, Price Forbes and Towergate.
+The Ardonagh Group brings together leading businesses in their respective fields within the insurance broking and services industry.
+For all or part of 2018, the Ardonagh Group comprised the following businesses: Autonet, Bishopsgate, Carole Nash, Chase Templeton, Geo Underwriting, Paymentshield, Price Forbes, Towergate and URIS Group.
 As a group, we provide a wide range of insurance products and services to businesses and consumers, and the legal entities that carry out insurance-related activity are authorised and regulated by the Financial Conduct Authority.
-As a group we have over 6,000 staff in our nationwide offices and most of our business is within the UK.
+As a group we have over 5,000 staff in our nationwide offices and most of our business is within the UK.
 More information about our business can be found at: http://www.ardonagh.com/.

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
 We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

 The businesses that make up the Ardonagh Group have varying processes in relation to ensuring that slavery and human trafficking risks are appropriately managed.